Blue-fronted parrotlet: Behavior

+They are gregarious, often found in small groups of up to 15 individuals.
+They are usually overlooked due to their quiet nature while feeding and roosting in tree canopies, but can be very noisy when in flight.
+Blue-fronted parrotlets are seen more often at the forest edge.

 Movement

 Blue-fronted parrotlets make seasonal movements from their core range to the lowlands and high elevations.

 Feeding

 Little is known about the blue-fronted parrotlet's diet.
-Stomach contents of specimens have included small fruits.
-It has been documented feeding on the fruits of family Clusiaceae.
+Stomach contents of specimens have included small fruits, though it is unknown whether the fruit pulp or the seeds were the target.
+It has been documented feeding on the seeds of fruits of the family Clusiaceae.

 Breeding

 The blue-fronted parrotlet apparently breeds in May and June in Panama.
 Its season in Colombia includes March and June but is not well defined.
 The few known nests were excavated in arboreal termite nests; one in Colombia was about 7 m above the ground.

 Vocalization

-The blue-fronted parrotlet's most common calls are "a slightly nasal “chree” or bisyllabic “chu-ree”."
+The blue-fronted parrotlet's most common calls are "a slightly nasal "chree" or bisyllabic "chu-ree"."
 Flocks in flight call together, "resulting in a continuous, noisy chattering."
-When perched it also makes "a soft churring “krr”."
+When perched it also makes "a soft churring "krr"."

 Status

 The IUCN has assessed the blue-fronted parrotlet as being of Least Concern.
 It has a large range but its population size is not known and is believed to be decreasing.
 No immediate threats have been identified.
 "Uncommon to rare...much habitat remains, little trade exists, and it is relatively secure."